 The Problem: Embedded computers are now powerful enough to perform significant processing at the location of the relevant activity.
 Where devices formerly measured temperature, counts, pressure, etc., passing their readings on to another location that processed the inputs, now it is financially viable to replace these measurement devices with computers that can store parameters, read several inputs, filter and process the inputs, and pass the relevant data on to a higher level computer.
-The Solution: Taking advantage of the powerful embedded computers requires order that can be realized with software.
-RDM can place pieces of database software at multiple levels so that information is shared in a timely way with parts of the system that need it.
-Package: RDM Plus
+The Solution: Taking advantage of powerful embedded computers requires order that can be realized with software.
+RDM can place manage fixed-length circular tables in multiple locations and replicate them into a single aggregated table where the information is used to make control decisions.
+Package: RDM Embedded and Workgroup Plus